zangalx/fact_picture_machine/README.md

 # FACT-Generator
-- provides a fact from Open AIs ChatGPT with its fact-source provider
+- provides a fact from OpenAI's ChatGPT with its fact-source
-- generates a suitable picture by DALLE based on the fast
+- generates a suitable picture by DALLE based on the recieved fact
 - mapping the fact & its source with the picture

+# Important
+- please provide your OpenAI API-Key by renaming the ".env_template" file to ".env" and inserting the key